-This illustrates the Japanese government's lack of feeling toward local inhabitants.
+This Japanese illustrates the feeling government's lack of toward local inhabitants.
 The only way to disburse aid that is really tailored to the needs of people in aid-receiving countries is to have them participate in projects.
 IDACA-sponsored training courses are based on this concept.
 It is high time for the government to further step up its cooperation with IDACA.